puppetlabs/puppet-docs/source/hiera/2.0/complete_example.markdown

 [facts]: /puppet/latest/reference/lang_variables.html#facts-and-built-in-variables

-> **Puppet master note:** If you modify `hiera.yaml` between agent runs, you'll have to restart your puppet master for your changes to take effect.
+> **Puppet master note:** If you modify `hiera.yaml` between agent runs, you'll have to restart your Puppet master for your changes to take effect.

 ### Configuring for the Command Line

 The [Hiera command line tool][] is useful when you're in the process of designing and testing your hierarchy.
-You can use it to mock in facts for Hiera to look up without having to go through cumbersome trial-and-error puppet runs.
+You can use it to mock in facts for Hiera to look up without having to go through cumbersome trial-and-error Puppet runs.
 Since the `hiera` command expects to find
 `hiera.yaml` at `/etc/hiera.yaml`, you should set a symbolic link from your `hiera.yaml` file to `/etc/hiera.yaml`:

 	$ ln -s /etc/puppet/hiera.yaml /etc/hiera.yaml